birukbelihu/pynum2words/README.md

 - **English**: `pynum2words.builtin_dictionaries.english_dictionary()`
 - **Portuguese**: `pynum2words.builtin_dictionaries.portuguese_dictionary()`
 - **Russian**: `pynum2words.builtin_dictionaries.russian_dictionary()`

+**N.B:-* You Can Download Specfic Language Packs From Here.

 More dictionaries can be added by creating a `.n2w` file with the required format.